-Contraventions ontraventions Points x Contraventions Points X No first aid kit 3 No smoke free signage 2 No fire extinguisher 3 Vehicle cleanliness 2 No emergency bulb kit 3 Private hire parked on taxi rank 4 Failure to display badge 3 Unattended vehicle on taxi rank 4 Failure todisplayplate/internalplate/doorsticker(s)(includingmagnet(s)) 3 Obstructing the Licensing Team/Enforcement officer.
-6 Failure to notify change of details /convictions/FPN/fines and fine alternatives such as driving courses undertaken as a licence requirement - vehicle/driver/operator 3 Failure to produce documents on demand to the licensing enforcement officer 3 Failure to report an accident to the licensing team 3 Carrying too many passengers 6 Failure to report a complaint - driver/operator 3 Refusal to carry guide dogs, hearing dogs, or service dogs (unless exempt) 12 Horn misuse 2 Smoking/vaping in vehicle 12 Private hire plying for hire 6 Overcharging 6 Defective tyres, including part worn and 10yrs+ 4 (per tyre) Use of handheld phone or radio whilst driving 12 Using unapproved advertising on/in vehicle 2 Breach of Public Spaces Protection Order 4 Failure to dress appropriately as 2 Other licence requirements/breaches of Dependa defined in TRDC policy legislation:- nt on case nspected as indicated above.
-The contrave - mean(s) that you have acquired points.
-The vehicle must not be used until the the Council Offices by/. า(s) ส above have been rectified and the vehicle i is presentec l to Failure to comply with this notice could further proceedings when this matter i ation or suspension of your licences and do g with driver/vehicle history. es not rule out
+Contraventions Points X Contraventions Points X No first aid kit 3 No smoke free signage 2 No fire extinguisher 3 Vehicle cleanliness 2 No emergency bulb kit 3 Private hire parked on taxi rank 4 Failure to display badge 3 3 Unattended vehicle on taxi rank 4 Failure to display plate/internal 3 Obstructing the Licensing 6 plate/door sticker(s) (including Team/Enforcement officer. magnet(s)) Failure to notify change of details 3 Failure to produce documents on 3 /convictions/FPN/fines and fine demand to the licensing enforcement alternatives such as driving courses officer undertaken as a licence requirement vehicle/driver/operator Failure to report an accident to the 3 Carrying too many passengers 6 licensing team Failure to report a complaint - 3 Refusal to carry guide dogs, hearing 12 driver/operator dogs, or service dogs (unless exempt) Horn misuse 2 Smoking/vaping in vehicle 12 Private hire plying for hire 6 Overcharging 6 Defective tyres, including part worn 4 (per tyre) Use of handheld phone or radio whilst 12 and 10yrs+ driving Using unapproved advertising on/in 2 Breach of Public Spaces Protection 4 vehicle Order Failure to dress appropriately as Failure to dress appropriately as 2 Other licence requirements/breaches of defined in TRDC policy legislation:- legislation:- nt on case Plate No: mean(s) that you have acquired points.
+The vehicle must not be used until the contravention(s) above have been rectified and the vehicle is presented to the Council Offices by/ Failure to comply with this notice could lead to the revocation or suspension of your licences and does not rule out further proceedings when this matter is considered along with driver/vehicle history.
+Date: Signed: Delete where appropriate

-Date: Signed:

-Delete where appropriate

-26.16 The Council operates a system whereby infringements of the law or licence conditions by a licenceholder can be recorded and given a value dependent upon the nature of the infringement.
+26.16 The Council operates a system whereby infringements of the law or licence conditions by a licence-holder can be recorded and given a value dependent upon the nature of the infringement.
 This scheme reduces possible subjectivity from the enforcement process.
 Any licensee who, in the opinion of an authorised officer, has committed an infringement will be issued with a contraventions notice form.